mosleymos/mosleymos.github.io/README.md

 - One liner - eye liner
 - Don't forget Sinatra

+- [ ] Redo styles of blog - use of meteor to manage

 ### DONE:
 - [x] Correct build error
 - [x] Gulp base configuration